 We can all use more kindness.
-And the idea of teaching our students about kindness sounds like a good idea, but the thought of pulling resources together to do it may seem overwhelming with everything else on your plate.
+And the idea of teaching our students about kindness sounds good, but the thought of pulling resources together to do it may seem overwhelming with everything else on your plate.
 Here are 14 kindness activities for kids you can download and use in your classroom today.

 Kindness Activities

-I decided to put together 14 different kindness activities for kids that show kindness and package them in this free download.
+I decided to put together 14 different kindness activities for kids and package them in this free download.
 Here is what you will find.

 Kindness to others

 Included are several opportunities for kids to show kindness to others.
-It may be in the form of a card or a special brownie they baked themselves.
+It may be a card or a special brownie they baked themselves.
 Being kind to others can be as simple as just listening to what your friend has to say.

 Kindness to your community